• Skip to primary navigation

 Pin image with text of multiple peanut butter cookies.

-Fast, easy, and totally delicious, my 3 ingredient peanut butter cookies are a perfect treat for any day of the week!
-This classic peanut butter cookie recipe is a favorite of home bakers everywhere because they take less than 15 minutes to make!
+These 3 ingredient peanut butter cookies are fast, easy, totally delicious, and a perfect treat for any day of the week!
+It's a classic peanut butter cookie recipe that is a favorite of home bakers everywhere because they take less than 15 minutes to make!
+Just 3 ingredients, and you'll have yourself a batch of mouthwatering cookies in no time!

 I love peanut butter so much, I often eat it straight out of the jar.
 This recipe is a product of trying to find ways to channel my peanut butter obsession into creating actual food vs. eating a topping directly with a spoon.